pavlovtech/NextBlog/content/posts/my-journey-to-crafting-the-awesome-wordpress-site-from-scratch.md

 But I had two main issues with it:

 1) It does not generate HTML and CSS separately.
-All styles are embedded in HTML<br>
+All styles are embedded in HTML

 2) It often generates styles using absolute positioning, which is not the best approach for all cases and is not optimal for responsive design.

 To address these issues, I turned to ChatGPT.
 I asked it to split the code into separate HTML and CSS files and use Flexbox instead of absolute positioning.
-It worked pretty good for me, though I had to tweak the result, but it eliminated a lot of manual labor.
+It worked pretty well for me, though I had to tweak the result, but it eliminated a lot of manual labor.

 ### Basic styling approach

-Initially, I wanted to use Tailwind but decided not to because I didn't want to introduce any build steps.
+Initially, I wanted to use Tailwind but decided not to because I wanted to avoid introducing any build steps.

-I started out by creating a file called variables.css with all colors from my design:
+I started by creating a file called variables.css with all colors from my design:

 ```CSS
 :root {